 Technically speaking, the Rolex Cellini collection is the brand’s only line of dedicated dress watches.
 However, that in no way means that you cannot wear other Rolex models with formal attire.

 Many of Rolex’s most iconic designs are versatile enough to be worn in nearly every setting, and that includes formal environments.
-Additionally, although traditional formal dress rules call for rather restrained and conservative timepiece designs, you can always go in the complete opposite direction and wear a bold statement piece with your formal outfits.
+Additionally, although traditional formal dress rules call for rather restrained and conservative timepiece designs, you can always go in the completely opposite direction and wear a bold statement piece with your formal outfits.

 Men’s Rolex Watches for Formal Attire